northbright/Notes/Golang/china/install-go1.6-from-source-on-centos7-in-china.md

-# Install Go1.6 from Source on CentOS 7
+# Install Go1.6 from Source on CentOS 7 in China

 #### Background
 * Accessing Google services include Golang.org is **blocked** in China.